7 Best Ways To Get Back To Your Weight After Pregnancy

 Finally, breastfeeding saves lives by reducing infant mortality rates globally.

-Breastfeed exclusively at least for six months
+Breastfeed exclusively for at least six months.

 It’s the best way to feed your baby.
 The benefits of breastfeeding are numerous, and they don’t end when you stop nursing.
-Breast milk contains natural growth hormones that help build babies’ brains and bodies, giving them an advantage in life.
+Breast milk contains natural growth hormones that help build babies’ brains and bodies, giving them an advantage.
 It also provides a wide array of nutrients and antibodies to protect against infection and allergies, which can affect sleep quality later on in life (and thus, your weight).

 Calories Intake While Breastfeeding